 Your body makes vitamin D when your skin is exposed to sunlight.
 You can also get it from eating oily fish, egg yolks and foods with added vitamin D, like margarine and breakfast cereals.

 You may need to take calcium and vitamin D supplements if you’re having steroid treatment.
 Steroids can increase the risk of bone thinning over time.
-You can read more about this in our information, Bones and IBD.
+You can read more about this in our information on Bones.

 Fibre is a type of carbohydrate found in plants, which is broken down in the colon.
 It helps keep the bowel working by softening and bulking up stools, making them easier to pass.
 Eating plenty of fibre can lower your risk of heart disease, stroke, type 2 diabetes and bowel cancer.
 It can also help treat and prevent constipation.